wighawag/blockies-nft/docs/index.md

 Returns:
- - `chainId`: EIP-712 chainId
- - `extensions`: A list of EIP numbers that specify additional fields in the domain.
-The method to obtain the value for each of these additional fields and any conditions for inclusion are expected to be specified in the respective EIP.
-The value of fields does not affect their inclusion.
  - `fields`: A bit map where bit i is set to 1 if and only if domain field i is present (0 ≤ i ≤ 4).
 Bits are read from least significant to most significant, and fields are indexed in the order that is specified by EIP-712, identical to the order in which they are listed in the function type.
  - `name`: EIP-712 name
+ - `version`: EIP-712 version
+ - `chainID`: EIP-712 chainID
+ - `verifyingContract`: EIP-712 name verifyingContract
  - `salt`: EIP-712 salt
- - `verifyingContract`: EIP-712 name verifyingContract
- - `version`: EIP-712 version
+ - `extensions`: A list of EIP numbers that specify additional fields in the domain.
+The method to obtain the value for each of these additional fields and any conditions for inclusion are expected to be specified in the respective EIP.
+The value of fields does not affect their inclusion.

 ----

 ### **emitSelfTransferEvent(uint256)**

-emit Transfer event so that indexer can pick it up.
-This can be called by anyone at any time and does not change state   As such it keeps the token&#x27;s operator-approval state and will re-emit an Approval event to indicate that.
+emit a Transfer event where from &#x3D;&#x3D; to so that indexers can scan the token.
+This can be called by anyone at any time and does not change state.
+As such it keeps the token&#x27;s approval state and will re-emit an Approval event to indicate that if needed.

 Params:
- - `id`: tokenID to emit the event for.
+ - `tokenID`: token to emit the event for.